ArtKop/AcoBotWebVersion/readme.md

   </div>
   <br />

-  > **_NOTE:_** When the experiment is finished, a folder containing all the images of the experiment will be created in the amp folder and a csv data file containing the tuned amplitudes data will be created in the tunedAmp folder.
+  > **_NOTE:_** When the experiment is finished, a folder containing all the images of the experiment will be created in the amp folder, and a csv data file containing the tuned amplitudes data will be created in the tunedAmp folder.
 The data file will be useful in the following experiments.

-- <a href="#Data Collecting">Data Collecting</a> : After finishing the amplitude experiment, users can collect the data of particle positions and displacements produced by signals of the amplitudes resulted from the amplitude experiment.
+- <a href="#Data Collecting">Data collecting</a>: After finishing the amplitude experiment, users can collect the data of particle positions and displacements produced by signals of the amplitudes resulted from the amplitude experiment.
 The experiment results in a csv data file containing the displacement data of particles across the plate excited by signals of different frequencies and the corresponding amplitudes.

   - First, open the camera in the camera page.